parv97/EARS-Rupp-s-template-conversion-/README.md

 7. Run (EARS_template_conversion.ipynb) file in the VS Code
 8. After a successful run, it will open the output window.
 9. Ensure to include vaguness_dictionary and Basic_english_words text files in Jupyter Notebook.
 10. Choose any file from Problem Specifications folder and copy the Requirement Description and Requirement Textual Specification into the Output window.
-(Remove the heading while copying)

 Tool Demo:-